Art & Music Supplies

 Kaune's Neighborhood Market

-A small grocery store with a ton of snack options, a good selection of wine and delicious-smelling roasted chickens.
-Plus, you can buy a bar of honeycomb dipped in dark chocolate.
-Splurge-worthy for sure.
+A small grocery store with a ton of snack options, fancy snacks, a good selection of wine and pre-made cold sandwiches that come wrapped up with a piece of chocolate for after.

 La Montañita Co-op